 I felt so desperate about these issues, that I had been toying with the idea of trying to eat meat and see if it helps, but I felt very conflicted about eating animals.
 I had been vegetarian for so long and didn’t know if I could stomach it nor did I want to if it wasn’t necessary.

-As I learned more about blood sugar fluctuations, hormones, nutrient balancing, gut health and autoimmune conditions, I realized that considering my symptoms, It would help me a lot if I increased my protein intake to help keep me satiated longer and lower my carbohydrate intake, since carbohydrates spike blood sugar and lead to these blood sugar roller coasters that I had been experiencing (2).
+Carbohydrates spike blood sugar and can lead to these blood sugar roller coasters that I had been experiencing.
 A diet high in carbohydrates can also cause sugar cravings by raising blood sugar levels.
 It was also important for me to balance vitamin and mineral intake since I was likely deficient in several vitamins and minerals.

-But high protein and low carbohydrate can be difficult on a vegetarian diet since most of the protein sources available to vegetarians are also naturally high in carbohydrates or contribute to hormonal imbalance.
+A high protein and low carbohydrate plan can be difficult on a vegetarian diet since most of the protein sources available to vegetarians are also naturally high in carbohydrates and can contribute to hormonal imbalance.

 Almost all unprocessed vegetarian protein sources like lentils, quinoa, chickpeas and beans have a very high carb content when compared to their protein content.
-On top of that, they contain anti-nutrients, phytic acid and lectins that can block the absorption of important micronutrients (vitamins and minerals) and even macronutrients like protein which is ironic since we eat them for the protein (4, 5).
-Grains and legumes can also be hard to digest and can irritate the gut.
-A healthy gut is an important step in improving immune health and is vital when healing autoimmune conditions and inflammation (6, 7, 8).
+On top of that, they contain anti-nutrients, phytic acid and lectins that can block the absorption of important micronutrients (vitamins and minerals) and even macronutrients like protein which is ironic since we eat them for the protein.

 Even though sprouting and soaking grains and legumes can help decrease the phytic acid, it is sometimes not enough, especially if your body is already operating at a disadvantage.
 On a vegetarian diet, one has to eat large portion of grains and legumes to get a significant amount of protein and by then, you’ve also consumed a lot of carbohydrates and anti-nutrients.
 So your body may not even be getting the protein, vitamins or minerals that it needs.